-While big organizations focused on offering the convenience of a one-stop-shop, startups and home businesses took advantage of web search capabilities to provide what customers wanted.
-Technology has also made it less expensive for new businesses to get started while providing inexpensive and easy to implement software solutions a variety of applications.
+While big organizations focused on offering the convenience of a one-stop shop, startups and home businesses took advantage of web search capabilities to provide what customers wanted.
+Technology has also made it less expensive for new businesses to get started while providing inexpensive and easy-to-implement software solutions for a variety of applications.

 These developments have all allowed small businesses to become established and distinguish themselves - in spite of the fierce competition and overwhelming advantages of larger firms.
 In many cases, the smaller challenger has been able to overtake the competition by leveraging technology.
 Along with tools for search, online research, payment systems, website design, and other technology solutions give small businesses an edge when it comes to refining their daily and long-term processes.